jakesorce/clubhouse_ruby/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies and following the instructions.
+Specifically, you can choose to provide a genuine Clubhouse API token in the `.env` file.
+This will be important if you want to use `bin/console` for an interactive prompt that allows you to experiment with the gem and real API responses.

 Use `rake spec` to run the tests.
-Except don't, because they won't work for you yet.
-TODO!

-Once set up, you can also run `bin/console` for an interactive prompt that will allow you to experiment with the wrapper and API responses.
+The tests don't make external requests but rather use VCR for stubbed responses.
+If you want to play with the tests and get real API responses (perhaps to extend the suite or for a new feature) then you'll need to have an API token in the env as described above.

+Note that the current test suite is far from exhaustive and could do with some love.

+**NB: If you have implemented a feature that requires a new cassette, make sure you change the uri referenced by the cassette you added to remove the API token if you have updated the environment to use your token.
+Otherwise your API token will be in publically visible from the code in this repo.**

 ## Contributing